XRAY (VLESS + REALITY + VISION)

 Raspberry PI looks like a good option, since it’s a powerful mini-computer with all needed interfaces for the fair price.

-The best option to buy it - order in China.
-I’ve used pi4B with 8Gb of RAM as an example, but you can choose simpler model without Ethernet/USB-A and with 2 Gb RAM - it should serve the needs of a couple users just fine.
+The best option is to order it from Chinese marketplaces such as AliExpress.
+I used the Raspberry Pi 4B with 8 GB of RAM as an example, but you can choose a simpler model without Ethernet or USB-A and with 2 GB of RAM — it should serve the needs of dozens of users just fine.

 I suggest to buy a complete set with the housing and a power unit, like this one.